giljorge0/Emergent-AI-communication/README.md

 This work on emergent communication is based on the document I wrote (emergentAIcommunication.pdf).
-It's a long term project, where I'm implementing a couple smaller experiments to test some underlying hypothesis and progress.
+It's a long term project, where I'm implementing a couple smaller experiments to test some underlying hypothesis and make progress on matters of communication, symbol systems, and the geometry of meaning across languages.

 Two experiments (1 and 3) testing the hypothesis that **discreteness in communication channels is epistemically load-bearing** — not just a practical limitation but